 “Something that really appeals to me, a person doing research should change careers every seven years.
 You do something for seven years and you’ve applied everything you can to it so you ought to switch.”

-Using Breaks to Make This Transition
+Using Mini-Retirement Breaks to Make This Transition

-A break in your working life helps to make these changes.
+A mini-retirement break during your working life helps to make these changes.
 When a job ends and you suddenly have loads of free time, it’s natural that you will play tons of golf or video games, take up gardening or travel extensively.
 This is worthwhile and you should lean into it and enjoy your life.

 If you have any ambition at all – or if money starts getting tight – you’ll reach a point where a life of leisure starts losing it’s appeal and you’ll be ready for the next stage.
 The big indicator of this is that you’ll start feeling bored.